pennylane-hq/.github/profile/README.md

 We allow business owners to make better decisions and accountants to focus on advising their clients.

 Here's what out tech environment looks like:
-- 100 developers working fully remotely from Europe, northern Africa and Middle-east
+- ~200 developers working fully remotely from Europe and the Middle-east
-- ~80 commits every day through Pull Requests
+- ~200 commits every day through Pull Requests
 - 30 deployments a day, fully automated through CI / CD
 - a monolith Rails / React (TypeScript) main application, and 36 other repos for tooling / data pipelines
 - test coverage : ~91.5% of the Rails back-end, ~60% of the Typesript front-end
-- 3 prod servers and 100 in dev

 You can read more about our Engineering Culture [on Medium](https://medium.com/pennylane-engineering/our-engineering-principles-ab0613a0574d)